LaunchPlatform/beancount-black/README.md

 ```

 It's highly recommended to use [BeanHub](https://beanhub.io), Git or other version control system to track your Beancount book files before running the formatter against them without a backup.

+## Future features

+- Add argument for renaming account and commodity
+- Add argument for following other files from `include` statements and also format those files

+Feedbacks, bugs reporting or feature requests are welcome 🙌, just please open an issue.
+No guarantee we have time to deal with them, but will see what we can do.